gillimo/research-agent/docs/tickets.md

 - [x] UAT18: Persistent socket input send
   Send inputs over the persistent socket connection to ensure input_ack/input_used events are observed.
   Acceptance: socket runs receive input_ack/input_used for each input.
+- [x] UAT19: Input wait uses event buffer
+  Wait for `input_used` via event-buffer scan instead of threading.Event to avoid missed signals.
+  Acceptance: socket runs no longer warn about input consumption when events are present.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted